Tityus serrulatus: Effects

 In mild cases, localized pain is the primary symptom.
-Tityus s. venom contains TsIV, which slows the inactivation of sodium channels in muscles and nerve cells.
+Tityus serrulatus venom contains TsIV, which slows the inactivation of sodium channels in muscles and nerve cells.
 Tityus serrulatus has an excitatory neurotoxin that attacks the autonomic nervous system, causing the release of adrenaline, noradrenaline and acetylcholine, causing an immense variety of symptoms in the victims; clinical effects may include hyperglycemia, fever, priapism, agitation, hypersalivation, tachycardia, hypertension, mydriasis, sweating, hyperthermia, tremors, gastrointestinal complications (diarrhea, abdominal pain, nausea, vomiting) and pancreatitis.
 Convulsions and coma are relatively rare, but can occur.
 Death usually results from pulmonary edema and cardiorespiratory failure.
 Deaths can occur between 1–6 hours, or 12–14 hours, depending on the age group, the person's state of health and the quantity of injected venom.
-The venom of this species seems to have different lethalities according to its distribution, T. serrulatus from Distrito Federal has an LD50 of 51.6 μg / kg, compared to LD50 from T. serrulatus from Minas Gerais: 26 μg / kg.
+The venom of this species seems to have different lethalities according to its distribution, T. serrulatus from Distrito Federal has an LD50 of 51.6 μg/kg, compared to LD50 from T. serrulatus from Minas Gerais, 26 μg/kg.

 According to a nationwide epidemiological study of scorpion accidents that was conducted from 2000 to 2012, there were 482,616 accidents and 728 deaths reported in Brazil during that period.
 All of the fatal cases were attributed to the genus Tityus, and T. serrulatus, in particular, was believed to be responsible for the vast majority of scorpion-related deaths considered by the study.